Gold vs. Silver – The Differences You Should Know Before Investing

-Since supply of gold is lower than that of silver therefore, its price is also comparatively higher.
+Since the supply of gold is lower than that of silver therefore, its price is also comparatively higher.
 This is perhaps why silver is referred to as ‘poor man’s gold.’

-There’s the argument that gold has higher value, but you should also know that by buying physical silver, you can get the same advantages as gold.
+There’s the argument that gold has a higher value, but you should also know that by buying physical silver, you can get the same advantages as gold.
 Furthermore, it’s also easier to sell silver.

 Since silver is cheaper, it’s a lot easier to find buyers who would be willing to buy it.
 With gold, you might have to wait for some time before you find someone who has the finances to buy it.

 These are just basic differences between gold and silver, however, they also have certain similarities.
 For example, they both have minimum risk attached to them and offer privacy and confidentiality.